metehancekic/wireless-fingerprinting/readme.md

 ## Complex-valued CNNs

-Complex layers are from Trabelsi et al, "Deep Complex Networks", *ICLR 2018*, with the addition of ModReLU activation function.
+Complex layers are from Trabelsi et al, "Deep Complex Networks", *ICLR 2018* (MIT license), with the addition of cxnn/complexnn/activations.py which contains the ModReLU activation function.